dipdowel/graph1/README.md

 ## ✨ Features

 - **Zero dependencies** — no external crates used.
+  - (Unless you opt in for experimental GPU support).
 - **Cross-platform** — works on any platform with Rust support.
 - **Multithreading** — parallel rendering for large framebuffers.
 - **Compositing** — alpha blending with integer and float support.